Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings

 Frequently Asked Questions

-Do I still need to wear a mask if I am fully vaccinated?
+What can I do now that I am fully vaccinated?
+Should I still wear a mask if I am fully vaccinated?

 - You can resume activities without wearing a mask or staying 6 feet apart, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.

 - If you travel in the United States, you do not need to get tested before or after travel or self-quarantine after travel.

 - You need to pay close attention to the situation at your international destination before traveling outside the United States.

 - You do NOT need to get tested before leaving the United States unless your destination requires it.